Yashas0012/QuantSim-Algorithmic-Trading-Simulator/README.md

 ---

-## 👤 Author
+## 👤 Author(Yashas Chopra)

-Built as a work experience project exploring quantitative finance and algorithmic trading.
+Built as a work experience project whilst at IBM exploring quantitative finance and algorithmic trading.
 ```